Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/Network and System Security/Secure Network Architecture.md

 | Audit                    | Any devices or services dedicated to security or monitoring.
 This zone is less commonly seen and can be grouped with management.                 | SIEM, telemetry                           |
 While security zones mostly factor in what will happen internally, it is equally important to consider how new traffic or devices will enter the network, be assigned, and interact with internal systems.
 Most external traffic (HTTP, mail, etc.) will stay in the DMZ, but what if a remote user needs access to an internal resource?
 We can easily create rules for resources a user or device can access based on MAC, IP addresses, etc. We can then enforce these rules from network security controls; in the next task, we will discuss various access controls and solutions to implement policies.

+Security zones and access controls will physically direct how and where traffic goes.
+But how is it decided what resources users or devices have access to?
+Traffic rules are often governed by company security policy or compliance as equally as security controls that determine access permissions.

+We’ve now established a system to approach designing VLANs, but how can we practically implement and enforce them?
+In the next task, we will cover several protocols and applications that can be used to implement and enforce VLANs.